Digital-512/expressjs-login/README.md

 > 6) Verified user may now log in using one-time session or extended (remember me) session

 ### Attribution
 This script is based upon the original fethica PHP-login script, version 2.0, which can be found [here](https://github.com/therecluse26/PHP-Login/tree/v2.0).
-This script is improved continuation of the PHP-login v2.0 script and is created especially for NodeJS using ExpressJS.
+This script is improved continuation of the PHP-login v2.0 script and is created specially for NodeJS using ExpressJS.